-Michael Kirby: So, I travelled from India first of all up to Singapore and drove up to Thailand- the a year doing this.

-Vietnam War was going on across the border at the time- then back to Malaysia, shipped across to year off at that stage?

-India and travelled all over India, spent three months in India, then travelled through to England.
-I took
+Justice Michael Kirby (continuing): So, I travelled from India first of all up to Singapore and drove up to Thailand - the Vietnam War was going on across the border at the time - then back to Malaysia, shipped across to India and travelled all over India, spent three months in India, then travelled through to England.
+I took a year doing this.

-Peter Coleman: You must have been very confident of your professional position to be able to take a
+Peter Coleman: You must have been very confident of your professional position to be able to take a year off at that stage?